KPU students witness history unfold at U.S. presidential election watch party

 The event was a low-key, casual affair that went on from 4:00 to 7:00 pm that evening.
 Political science instructors were in attendance, who could answer questions about how the U.S. elections function, as well as the KPU Political Science Club, which had a mixer event in Grassroots Cafe just before the watch party kicked off.

-The event aimed to bring people together to watch the events unfold, regardless of their preferred candidate for presidency.
+The event aimed to bring people together, regardless of their preferred candidate for presidency.

 Attendees engaged in a variety of discussions and small talk while watching the events unfold on the T.V. screen, no strong emotions in sight.
 The snack table was left barren halfway through the night.